Course Outline

 Requirements

-• Practical experience with operating systems, such as Windows or Linux
+• Experience with operating systems such as Windows or Linux in a governmental context.

 Audience

-• Junior analysts with an interest in security monitoring for government
+• Junior analysts interested in security monitoring for government agencies.

 21 Hours